Rohithkandula11/Sales-FInance-Reports-of-AtliQ-Excel/README.md

 - **Instilling Confidence in Financial Outlook:** Providing accurate financial outlooks instills confidence in our stakeholders regarding our financial stability and performance.

+# Read Me - Technical and Soft Skills

+## Technical Skills Acquired:

+- **ETL Methodology Proficiency (Extract, Transform, Load):** Developed the expertise to efficiently extract, transform, and load data, ensuring data accuracy and consistency.

+- **Date Table Generation with Power Query:** Acquired skills in generating date tables using Power Query, a valuable asset for time-based data analysis.

+- **Fiscal Month and Quarter Derivation:** Gained the ability to derive fiscal months and quarters, facilitating financial reporting and analysis.

+- **Data Model Relationships with Power Pivot:** Established data model relationships using Power Pivot, enabling complex data analysis and visualization.

+- **Incorporating Supplementary Data:** Proficiently incorporated supplementary data into existing data models, enhancing the depth of analysis.

+- **DAX (Data Analysis Expressions) Usage:** Utilized DAX to create calculated columns, allowing for custom calculations and insights.

+## Soft Skills Developed:

+- **Refined Understanding of Sales & Finance Reports:** Developed a deeper comprehension of sales and finance reports, enabling better analysis and interpretation.

+- **Designing User-Centric Reports with Empathy:** Emphasized user-centric report design, considering end-users' needs and preferences to enhance report usability.

+- **Optimization of Report Generation:** Meticulously fine-tuned report generation processes for efficiency, ensuring timely and accurate reporting.

+- **Developing a Systematic Approach to Report Building:** Established a systematic approach to devising a report building plan, improving the organization and consistency of reporting processes.

 ## Finance Reports

 ### Report 1: Gross Margin % by Quarters